KernelCafe/welcome/README.md

-# Welcome!

-Welcome to the kernel café! 🍿☕
+# welcome to the kernel café! 🍿☕

 The kernel café is a volunteer-run virtual hackerspace for open-source contributors.